-C. Burdensome or Overly Broad Discovery Requests
+3. Burdensome or Overly Broad Discovery Requests

-In its Motion, VCI asserts that prosecutorial staff did not notify VCI that it would be requesting all monthly bills since VCI was granted ETC status by the Commission.
+In its Motion, VCI asserts that prosecutorial staff did not notify VCI that it would be requesting all monthly bills since we granted ETC status to VCI.
 Prosecutorial staff disputes this assertion.
-Staff Witness Robert Casey is prepared to testify under oath or file an affidavit if the Commission so requires, that prosecutorial staff's intentions to request all monthly bills was clearly expressed to counsel for VCI at the Issue Identification meeting and that there was never an indication that the request would be limited to VCI's billing of the 911 surcharge.
+Staff Witness Robert Casey is prepared to testify under oath or file an affidavit if we so require, that prosecutorial staff's intentions to request all monthly bills was clearly expressed to counsel for VCI at the Issue Identification meeting and that there was never an indication that the request would be limited to VCI's billing of the 911 surcharge.
 Prosecutorial staff was not required to provide such notice, but chose to do so in order to provide as much advance notice as possible.